SRGBmods/qmk-8051/readme.md

 ### Modify the source code

-Basically, just some lower level drivers for mcs51 + ch555, some tweak here and there for complying SDCC syntax, and voila.
-We have QMK for 8051.
+Basically, just wrote some lower level drivers for mcs51 + ch555, some tweak here and there for complying SDCC syntax, and voila.
+We have QMK for 8051, if not couting the half broken build system.
 - [keyboards/](/keyboards/)   <- keymaps, configs for your keyboards lives here.
 - [quantum/](/quantum/)       <- QMK juicy features lives here.
 Most SDCC unsupported C/GCC syntax also lives here.
 - [tmk_core/protocol/](/tmk_core/protocol/)   <- USB stacks